 9. Consume a lot of water to make sure that flu causing virus is tackled and flushed out from your body.
 Water is one of the best ingredients to keep you healthy all year round.

-10. Yoga is also a good way to ensure prevention of seasonal flu.
+10. Yoga is also a good way to ensure the prevention of seasonal flu.

 11. Your body needs to rejuvenate so it is important for people to get enough sleep.
 Sleep well to prevent seasonal flu.